Sharp bounds for rainbow matchings in hypergraphs: Upper bound for fixed uniformity

 In order to obtain such a matching in this auxiliary bipartite graph, by Hall's marriage theorem it suffices to check that for any $1\le a\le m$, and any subset of $a$ vertices on the left side, the union of their neighborhoods on the right side has size at least $a$.
-For this it is actually sufficient that at least one of the $a$ vertices on the left side has degree at least $a$.
-In other words, it suffices to check that for any integer $1\le a\le m$, there are at most $a-1$ vertices on the left side with degree at most $a-1$.
+So suppose there exist $a$ vertices on the left side, such that the union of their neighborhoods on the right side has size at most $a-1$.